IbrahimaDiallo32/Calculator/README.md

 ## Executing Unit Tests
 1. Install JetBrains Raider: https://www.jetbrains.com/rider/download/#section=windows
 2. Make sure to follow the steps in the [Environment](#environment) instructions
+3. Open your command Line interface and ensure the git is installed
+3. Clone the repository following the commands: git clone https://github.com/IbrahimaDiallo32/Calculator.git
+4. Navigate to the project Directory with this command: cd your-project-name
+5. Restore Dependencies with this command: dotnet restore
+6. build the project using this command: dotnet build
+7. Execute the Unit Tests using these commands: dotnet test

 ## Executing Unit Test Coverage